likithasadak/likithasadak/README.md

-#my bio
 - 👋 Hi, I’m @likithasadak
-- 👀 I’m interested in coding
+- 👀 I’m interested in Hackingg
-- 💞️ I’m looking to collaborate on artifical intelligenc
+- 💞️ I’m looking to collaborate on Cybersecurity and Ethical Hacking

 <!---
 likithasadak/likithasadak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.